CMU-Heinz-95702/Project3/README.md

 Your Task 1 client will be named ClientTCP.java ad your Task1 server will be named ServerTCP.java.

-You are required to design and use two JSON messages types - a message to encapsulate requests from the client and a message to encapsulate responses from the server.
+You will use two JSON messages types - a message to encapsulate requests from the client and a message to encapsulate responses from the server.
 The server side display will show each request message (received from the client -in JSON) and each response message (being sent to the client - in JSON).

-For Task 1 and Task 2 , you are NOT to use any maven or other additional pre built libraries/frameworks other than GSON, it has to be a plain java application.
+For Task 1 and Task 2 , you are NOT to use any maven or other additional pre built libraries or frameworks other than GSON, these are plain java applications.

 In this project , you are provided with the structure for request and response messages.